sonipa/doug/README.md

 #### Install

-* we are switching to Angular Universal so this in changing
+* Starting the transition to [Angular Universal](https://github.com/angular/universal) so this in changing

 #### Edit